 Use or possession of alcohol or drugs – by players, guests and fans – is strictly prohibited.

-All players and fans must enter through the Barnabas Health Hockey House doors located on the corner of Lafayette and Mulberry Street.
+All players and fans must enter through the RWJBarnabas Health Hockey House doors, located on the corner of Lafayette and Mulberry Street (by the Martin Brodeur Statue).

 Each team will receive access to a locker room, which will be assigned prior to each game.
 Each team captain should inspect the locker room upon arrival to confirm that the room is clean and undamaged.
 Any condition to the contrary should be brought to the attention of a facility representative.
-Each team is responsible for leaving the locker room clean and undamaged at the end of each game.
+Each team is responsible for leaving the locker room clean, undamaged and locked at the end of each game.
 Teams will have access to the assigned locker room for 30 minutes prior and 30 minutes after each game.
-Participants and guests should exercise caution with their personal belongings, as Barnabas Health Hockey House will not be responsible for lost or stolen property.
+Participants and guests should exercise caution with their personal belongings, as RWJBarnabas Health Hockey House will not be responsible for lost or stolen property.

 The Hockey League commissioner (the “Commissioner”) has the right to review and make corrections to score sheets, and to determine, in the Commissioner’s sole discretion, all matters regarding player discipline, official rosters, and rules.
 All decisions are final.